Clydesdale Bank, IB Advisor (staff portal)

 - UI Designer x 1

-Early examples of the site mapping
+Examples of site mapping

 Wireframe proposal for the new portal home screen